Australian Bureau of Statistics and privacy issues

 an anonymous, specific-purpose, temporary and relatively safe one-off snapshot appears to have been changed into a less-safe, personally identified, lifetime longitudinal dossier, with potentially fewer protections.

-Technically, all the changes — or, as ABS likes to refer to them, “enhancements” — have to pass a thorough process of public consultation.
-However, despite a large number of opposing submissions from the organisations such as Australian Privacy Foundation, Victoria Privacy Commissioner (+ Supplemental Comments), the NSW Council for Civil Liberties, and the response from the NSWCCL urging ABS to abandon the privacy-violating intentions, each subsequent ABS census implements more and more intrusive features.
-Clearly, nobody listens to the public concerns anymore.
+Technically, all the changes — or, as the ABS likes to refer to them, “enhancements” — have to pass a thorough the process of public consultation.
+However, despite a large number of opposing submissions from the organisations such as Australian Privacy Foundation, Victoria Privacy Commissioner (+ Supplemental Comments), the NSW Council for Civil Liberties, and the NSWCCL response urging ABS to abandon the privacy-violating intentions, each subsequent ABS census implements increasingly intrusive features.

 As far back as 2005, Australian Privacy Foundation voiced their concerns about ABS's grossly intrusive initiative to link census data and pointed out the following:

 The data collected in each Census would now be retained, rather than being destroyed once analysis has been completed.
 This breaches the public expectation that the detailed data only has a short life and that all that is retained is statistics.